-This proposal is a once in a generation opportunity to strike the right balance between the interest of users, our cultural and creative ecosystem and the platforms giving access to creative works.
-If the work on the draft Copyright Directive is not carefully considered, it could lead to devastating consequences for Europe’s culture and creative industries as well as its consumers.
+This Directive has been a once-in-a-generation opportunity to strike the right balance between the interest of users, our cultural and creative ecosystem and the platforms giving access to creative works.

-Value gap: We believe in the value of creativity, and we expect that platforms play fair too.
-Closing the “value gap” by clarifying that those who distribute or intervene in the distribution of creative works are active and responsible for obtaining copyright licenses or taking down unlicensed content, at the rightholders discretion, is an important objective.
+We believe in the value of creativity, and we expect platforms to play fair too.
+Closing the “value gap” by clarifying that those who distribute or intervene in the distribution of creative works are active players – and as such responsible for obtaining copyright licences or taking down unlicensed content at the right-holders discretion – was an important achievement.

-User-Generated Content: The introduction of a User-Generated Content (UGC) exception invalidates the value gap provisions.
-After completing the preparatory work for the Copyright Directive, the European Commission decided not to propose any additional exceptions.
-Specifically on User-Generated Content (UGC), the Commission did not identify a market failure to justify an exception.
+The cultural and creative sectors had been supporting the non-introduction of a User-Generated Content (UGC) exception, which would invalidate the value gap provisions.
 Licensing solutions already enable UGC to be made available on platforms and users’ own websites/blogs.
-This form of licensing has become an important revenue source for certain sectors.
+This form of licensing has become an important source of revenue for certain sectors.
 For example, UGC revenues account on average for around 80% of independent music companies’ revenues from YouTube.
-The only beneficiaries from the UGC exception would be large user-uploaded content platforms.
-This would run counter to the EU’s effort to close the “value gap”.
+Striking the right balance between the freedom of expression and the “freedom of the arts” is a top priority for Creativity Works!.